Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Attack Experiments

-\textbf{Attack efficacy and the fraction of poisoned data.} In practice, the attacker may be unable to poison the entire training dataset.
-Thus, one may wonder how the fraction of poisoned data influences the power of indiscriminate poisoning attacks.
-Here, we evaluate the attack efficacy as a function of the percentage of poisoned data, $p$.
-The experiments are conducted on CIFAR-10 with SimCLR.
-Since AP-CL is not that effective, we limit the analysis to EMP-CL.

-\Tabref{tab:poison-ratio} shows, for both class-wise and sample-wise attacks, the attack power gradually diminishes as the percentage of poisoned data decreases.
+\textbf{(a) Attack efficacy and the fraction of poisoned data.} We evaluate attack efficacy as a function of the percentage of poisoned data, $p$.
+The experiments are conducted on CIFAR-10 with SimCLR. \Tabref{tab:poison-ratio} reports the attack performance as a function of the percentage of data that gets poisoned.
+For reference, we also show the accuracy if the victim model is trained using only the $100\%-p$ clean samples.
+The results show, for both class-wise and sample-wise contrastive poisoning, the attack power gradually decreases as the percentage of poisoned data decreases.
 This gradual decline is desirable and means that the attacker can control the impact of the poison by changing $p$.
-Note that indiscriminate poisoning attacks against supervised learning do not have a way to gradually control the damage.
-As identified by previous work~\cite{huang2021unlearnable,shan2020fawkes}, their poisoning effects quickly drop when the data is not $100\%$ poisoned.
+We also note that in comparison to past work on indiscriminate poisoning of SL, CP is much more resilient to the reduction in the fraction of poisoned data than past attacks whose poisoning effects quickly diminish when the data is not $100\%$ poisoned~\citep{shan2020fawkes}.

-\textbf{Importance of the dual-branch scheme for CL algorithms with a momentum encoder.} We empirically show that, when the CL algorithm has a momentum encoder, it is crucial to back-propagate the noise gradients through both the encoder and the momentum-encoder branches.
-We compare the accuracy resulting from a dual-branch scheme and a single-branch scheme which does not back-propagate the noise gradient through the momentum branch.
+\textbf{(b) Importance of the dual-branch scheme for CL algorithms with a momentum encoder.} We compare the accuracy resulting from a dual-branch scheme where the noise gradient is back-propagated through both the branch with and without a momentum encoder, and a single-branch scheme that does not back-propagate the noise gradient through the momentum branch.
 The experiment is conducted on CIFAR-10.
-The attacker uses EMP-CL and has the same CL algorithm as the victim.

-As shown in \Tabref{tab:grad-mo}, back propagating the gradient along both branches unanimously improves the attack effectiveness and leads to $7\%$ to $20\%$ drop in accuracy over the single branch scheme.
+We evaluate both types of contrastive poisoning.
+The attacker uses the same CL algorithm as the victim.
+As shown in \Tabref{tab:grad-mo}, back-propagating the gradient along both branches unanimously improves the attack effectiveness and leads to $7\%$ to $20\%$ drop in accuracy over the single branch scheme.
+This is because back-propagating the gradient to the noise through both branches allows the noise to learn how to adversely change the output of the momentum encoder as well, instead of only attacking the encoder.